LMU-Douglas/lab-instructions/Lab02_Instructions.md

 >Assume each input will be given as a number.
 The user will type `1` not `red`.

 Each question will use a conditional in some way, shape, or form.
 Different questions will require different conditionals (i.e. if, elif, else) or may even require nested conditionals.
-Follow the template below to get started and keep an eye on those types!
+Copy the template below into your own file to get started and keep an eye on those types!
 There may already be something amiss...

 ```python